arthurtuio/aws-certified-solutions-architect-associate/04-Databases.md

 ## Other tips
 - RDS Reserved instances are available for multi-AZ deployments.
-- If you want your application to check RDS for an error, have it look for an INCORRECT node in the response from the Amazon RDS API.
+- If you want your application to check RDS for an error, have it look for an ERROR node in the response from the Amazon RDS API.